Australian Co-operative Glossary

 Co-operative

-is a corporation registered under state or territory co-operatives
+registered under state or territory co-operatives

-A co-operative is based on the values of self-help,
+which is based on the values of self-help,

 self-responsibility, democracy, equality, equity and solidarity.
 Self help,